UniHD-CEG/gpugraph500/README.md

 **"Validation: failed"** / or an output trace similar to the one below:

 The issue seems to be related with compiler version errors.
-The version of the compiler used for the CUDA code may not be meeted.
+The version of the compiler used for the CUDA code may not be met.
 See the Requirements section above.

 ```
 $ cat slurm-JOBID.out